<input type="url">

 Controlling the input size

-You can control not only the physical length of the input box, but also the minimum and maximum lengths allowed for the input text itself.
+You can control both the physical length of the input box and the minimum and maximum lengths allowed for the input text.

 Physical input element size